 - Ensure that the SSID (or Wireless Network Name) has a unique name.

 - Change the default admin username and password for your router.

 - Upgrade your router firmware.

 - Ensure that only trusted devices are connected to your network.

-- Run Wi-Fi Inspector often to catch vulnerabilities early.
+- Run Wi-Fi Inspector regularly.

 If Wi-Fi Inspector displays incorrect or inconsistent data, please ensure all VPN services are disabled on your device when you start scanning.
 If you experience any router configuration issues, contact the relevant router vendor or refer to the product’s documentation and support pages.

 You can disable Wi-Fi Inspector from Settings ▸ Components.
 Next to Wi-Fi Inspector, click the ON slider so that it changes to OFF.